mbucchi/CEL/README.md

 ## Creating _CEL_ queries

 Before creating a _CEL_ query, you must now the nature of the stream that will be fed into the _CEL_ engine.
 All you need to know are the properties and names of the events that form part of the stream.
-These should be the same as the events you declared to the engine instance (see previous section).
+These should be the same as the events you declared to the engine instance (see [here](#declaring-event-types)).

 ### Assignment
 The most important part within a _CEL_ queries are assignments.
 These define what events will be selected from the stream to form part of a complex event.
 The syntax is pretty straight forward: